 That Ian McKellen sees himself as part of a company is just one mark of his greatness.
 His ability to vocalise the deep meaning of words is another.
 He has said that this will be the last time he plays a major Shakespearean role.
 If so, I feel privileged to have been there for it.
 As the final line of the play says, I “shall never see so much, nor live so long.”

-The Chichester Festival Theatre production of King Lear with Ian McKellen is transferring to the Duke Of York’s Theatre in London from 11 July to 3 November 2018.
+The Chichester Festival Theatre production of King Lear with Ian McKellen transferred to the Duke Of York’s Theatre in London from 11 July to 3 November 2018 and has now closed.

 Here’s my review on my YouTube channel One Minute Theatre Reviews-